 Student's Name:

 Student's Cell Phone Number:

-Please identify individual(s) to be notified by ATSU if will notify the appropriate law enforcement agency no determined to be missing.
-If you are under 18 years of ATSU is also required to notify your custodial parents be missing.
-This information will be accessibly only to not be disclosed, except to law enforcement personal investigation. later than 24 hours after the time you are of age and not an emancipated individual, or legal guardian if you are determined to authorized campus officials, and it may
+Please identify individual(s) to be notified ATSU-SOMA will notify the appropriate time you are determined to be missing. emancipated individual, ATSU-SOMA is guardian if you are determined to be mis If by ATSU-SOMA if you are determined to be missing. aw enforcement agency no later than 24 hours after the lif you are under 18 years of age and not an also required to notify your custodial parents or legal sing.
+This information will be accessibly only to not be disclosed, except to law enforcement personal in

-☐ I decline the option to provide emergency contact information.
+☐ I decline the option to provide emerge ency contact information.

-☐ I will provide emergency contact information.
+☐ I will provide emergency contact infor rmation.
 (Complete the information below.)

-Student Signature In the event of an emergency, please contact the following the state of the s
+X

 Contact#1

-Name: R elationship:
+Name: Relationship:

 Contact Address:

 Contact Email:

 Contact Cell Phone:

-Contact#2 Name: R elationship:
+Contact#2 Name: Relationship:

 Contact Address:

 Contact Email:

 Contact Cell Phone: